kachinahealth/Client-Portal/README.md

 - npm or yarn
 - Supabase account with project set up

-### 1. Database Setup (One-time setup)
-Run the SQL commands in `database/setup/complete-database-setup.sql` in your Supabase SQL editor to create all tables and policies.
-*Skip this step if your database is already set up.*

-### 2. Environment Configuration
-**Note: A `.env` file already exists in the `backend/` directory with database credentials configured.
-The application will automatically use this existing configuration.**

 The existing `.env` file contains:
 - Supabase project URL and API keys
 - JWT secret for authentication